otrv4/otrv4/otrv4.md

 starts with a NUL) is a "heartbeat" packet, and should not be displayed to the user.
 (But it's still useful to effect key rotations.)

+TODO: this previous paragraphs may need to be merged with the security level section and only explain here the minimum.

 ```
 Alice                                                                           Bob
 -----------------------------------------------------------------------------------